-The CDC recommends using EPA registered insect repellents with one of the following active ingredients: DEET, picaridin, IR3535, oil of lemon eucalyptus, or paramenthane-diol.
-Choosing an EPA-registered repellent ensures that the EPA has evaluated the product for effectiveness.
+The CDC recommends using Environmental Protection Agency (EPA) registered insect repellents with one of the following active ingredients: DEET, picaridin, IR3535, oil of lemon eucalyptus, or para-menthane-diol.
+Choosing an EPA-registered repellent ensures the EPA has evaluated the product for effectiveness.
 When used as directed, EPA-registered insect repellents are proven safe and effective, even for pregnant and breast-feeding women.

-- Always follow the product label instructions. - Reapply insect repellent as directed. - Do not spray repellent on the skin under clothing. - If you are also using sunscreen, apply sunscreen before applying insect repellent.
+- Always follow the product label instructions - Reapply insect repellent as directed. - Do not spray repellent on the skin under clothing - If you are also using sunscreen, apply it before applying insect repellent.